pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part2.md

 -  **`hostPath` configuration**.
 While it would be easy to configure, this is often rejected for security reasons.

 - [**OpenShift Local Storage Operator**](https://docs.openshift.com/container-platform/4.12/storage/persistent_storage/persistent_storage_local/persistent-storage-local.html).
-      If you’re interested in learning more about this option, make sure to check out this SAS blog titled "[SAS Viya Temporary Storage on Red Hat OpenShift – Part 1](https://communities.sas.com/t5/SAS-Communities-Library/SAS-Viya-Temporary-Storage-on-Red-Hat-OpenShift-Part-1/ta-p/858834)".
+      If you’re interested in learning more about this option, see the SAS blog [_SAS Viya Temporary Storage on Red Hat OpenShift – Part 1_](https://communities.sas.com/t5/SAS-Communities-Library/SAS-Viya-Temporary-Storage-on-Red-Hat-OpenShift-Part-1/ta-p/858834).

 - **`emptyDir`**.
 This seems to be a tempting option at first, and it certainly can be used for test environments, but it is strictly not recommended for production or near-production clusters.